Can taking extra vitamins for brain injury boost your recovery?

-There is also some evidence that it may have neuroprotective properties and help improve cognition and memory, though more research is needed on this subject.
+Some evidence suggests that it may have neuroprotective properties and help improve cognition and memory!

 4. Antioxidants (Vitamins C, E and Beta Carotene)

-After a brain injury, your brain is obviously going to have a lot of inflammation of its tissues and cells.
+After a brain injury, your brain will obviously have a lot of inflammation of its tissues and cells.

 The best way to fix this is to increase your consumption of antioxidants.

-The antioxidants found in vitamins C, E, and beta carotene help counteract free radicals (unstable molecules that damage your brain cells) that are released after a brain injury and reduce inflammation in your brain.
+The antioxidants found in vitamins C, E, and beta carotene help counteract free radicals (unstable molecules that damage your brain cells) and reduce inflammation in your brain.

 5. Vitamin D